Lake Lawn History

-Lake Lawn changed hands again during the Depression, when George W. Borg, an entrepreneur credited with developing the clutch on the automobile, purchased the property with the objective to open a resort to the public.
+Lake Lawn changed hands again during the Depression, when George W. Borg, a local entrepreneur credited with developing the clutch on the automobile, purchased the property with the objective to open a resort to the public.

-In 1942, Lake Lawn was purchased by partners Jay Reader, Harold Zilisch, and Russ Babcock, who combined their skill and vision to add new attractions to the resort—including keeping it open year-round for the first time.
-Visitors could now enjoy all of the fun winter has to offer along Lake Delavan, including lively Saturday night dances and festive New Year’s celebrations.
+In 1942, Lake Lawn was purchased by partners Jay Reader, Harold Zilisch, and Russ Babcock, who combined their skill and vision to add new attractions to the resort.
+It was under this leadership, that the Resort began year-round operations.
+Visitors could now enjoy all of the fun winter has to offer along Delavan Lake, including lively Saturday night dances and festive New Year’s celebrations.

 A FULL-SERVICE RESORT, RICH WITH HISTORY

-During the 1950s and ‘60s Lake Lawn continued to grow and prosper under various owners.
-Over time, facilities and amenities evolved as Lake Lawn responded to the changing sensibilities and expectations of its generations of patrons.
-Over the decades the resort underwent many changes, though it always retained its core as a friendly and relaxing destination offering patrons recreation, connection, and retreat.
+During the 1950s and ‘60s, Lake Lawn continued to grow and prosper under various owners.
+Over time, facilities and amenities evolved as Lake Lawn responded to the changing sensibilities and expectations of its guests.
+Over the decades the resort underwent many changes, though always retained its core as a friendly and relaxing destination offering recreation, connection, and retreat.

-In 2010, Lake Lawn closed—the end, it seemed, of a long and illustrious era.
-Fortunately, a group of local investors who recognized the value of the property’s history and potential purchased it in 2011 with the intent of reopening.
+In 2010, Lake Lawn closed.
+Fortunately, a group of local investors who recognized the value of the property’s history and potential purchased the Resort in 2011 with the intent to reopen.
 Their investment of more than $4 million in renovations and capital improvements ushered in the current era.
-Today, Lake Lawn Resort is a thriving, lively, and comfortable full-service resort with a full menu of unforgettable experiences—and a profile once again as a central character in the story of Delavan.
+Today, Lake Lawn Resort is a thriving, lively, and comfortable full-service resort with a full menu of unforgettable experiences.

-While Lake Lawn Resort is always looking toward the latest features and improvements, we are proud to share the resort’s heritage with our guests, as well, in hopes that all may commemorate and cherish its rich history.
+While Lake Lawn Resort is always looking toward the latest features and improvements, we are proud to share the resort’s heritage with our guests in hopes that all may commemorate and cherish its rich history.